Love is in the cloud: Dating & relationship advice - Appinio Hype Train

 Our study has shed light on some of the trends and patterns that define the current dating scene, from how people approach dating, the increasing popularity of dating apps to the disadvantages of these new tools.

-Ultimately, our expert Jorge Bueso, has provided us with a fresh perspective on dating and given us food for thought when it comes to the newest trend in the dating and relationship world.
+Ultimately, our expert Jorge Bueso, has provided us with a fresh perspective on dating and given us food for thought when it comes to the newest trends in the dating and relationship world.

 "Call me maybe": Want to run your own study?